 For employees with a workplace in Washington, D.C., a number of recent laws have broadened access to job-protected leave — including a new class of fully paid leave — for the duration of the COVID-19 health emergency.
 Legislation also has relaxed the rules of D.C.'s unemployment insurance program.
 Here our firm outlines the biggest changes and answers some common questions.

-This article by TELG principal Adam Augustine Carter was published by The Employment Law Group, P.C. on June 7, 2020.
+TELG principal Adam Augustine Carter was published by The Employment Law Group, P.C. on June 7, 2020.

 New Rights for D.C.
 Employees Under COVID-19 Emergency Laws